Make Spaces, Folders, Lists, and tasks private so only certain people can access them.

 Make a task private

-To make a task private in Task view 2.0:
+To make a task private:

 - Open a task.